-A shareholder has the right, as the Directors may determine for this purpose at each "Conversion Calculation Date", to elect to convert some or all of the shares of any class they hold into a different class of shares by giving at least five business days' notice to the Company before the relevant Conversion Calculation Date.
-Prior to the 2011 AGM, shareholders were able to convert their shares on a quarterly basis at the NAV Calculation Dates in March, June, September and December.
-As per the amended Articles of Incorporation dated 18 April 2011, shareholders were able to convert their shares on a monthly basis.
+A Shareholder had the right, as the Directors may have determined for this purpose at each "Conversion Calculation Date", to elect to convert some or all of the shares of any class they held into a different class of shares by giving at least five business days' notice to the Company before the relevant Conversion Calculation Date.
+Prior to the 2011 AGM, Shareholders were able to convert their shares on a quarterly basis at the NAV Calculation Dates in March, June, September and December.
+As per the amended Articles of Incorporation dated 18 April 2011, Shareholders were able to convert their shares on a monthly basis.

 On 30 August 2013, the Directors of the Company announced that share conversion opportunities would be offered at the end of February, May, August and November.
 Share conversion opportunities for all other month ends were no longer offered and this decision was taken due to the timings and processes surrounding the anticipated returns of capital as part of the orderly wind-down of the Company.
-From 31 March 2020, all remaining £ share class shares were converted to the US\$ share class.
+From 31 March 2020, all remaining £ share class shares were converted to the US\$ share class and therefore share conversions ceased from this date.